vtsuperdarn/clustering_superdarn_data/README.md

 https://summerofcode.withgoogle.com/projects/#5795870029643776

-This project aims to develop a new approach of classifying SuperDARN (Super Dual Auroral Radar Network) data using machine learning algorithms.
+This project is developing new models for classifying SuperDARN (Super Dual Auroral Radar Network) data using machine learning algorithms.
-In the past, this data has been classified using a formula based on doppler velocity and spectral width which is biased to miscategorize low-velocity ionospheric backscatter (IS) as ground scatter (GS).
+In the past, this data has been classified point-by-point using a quadratic formula based on doppler velocity and spectral width.
-Recently, researchers successfully applied machine learning techniques to this data.
-These approaches improved on past methods, but they used a very limited set of features and relied on simple machine learning methods (k-means) that do not easily capture non-linear relationships or subtle probability distributions.
+Recently, researchers successfully applied unsupervised clustering techniques to this data.
+These approaches improved on past methods, but they used a very limited set of features to create clusters and relied on simple methods (k-means, depth-first search) that do not easily capture non-linear relationships or subtle probability distributions.

-This project applies DBSCAN and Gaussian Mixture Model to the data, and provides a library of various combinations of clustering algorithms and classification thresholds which can be used on the data.
+This project applies DBSCAN and Gaussian Mixture Model to the data, and provides a library of various combinations of clustering algorithms and classification thresholds which can be used on SuperDARN data.
 Depending on what type of data the user wants to study, they can choose the tools and parameters that are most suitable.

 ## Algorithms